coolguy-codin-Rydham/Compiler/Part1/README.md

 <h3>Ignoring Whitespace</h3>

-To read and silently skip whitespace characters until it gets to a non-whitespace character and also return it.
+To read and skip whitespace characters until it gets to a non-whitespace character and also return it.

 ```c
 static int skip(void){